 The incubation period for listeriosis varies according to the clinical presentation of the disease and ranges from three days to 70 days.
-A shorter incubation period is observed in non-invasive form of the disease, whereas much longer period is often found in pregnancy-associated cases and invasive forms.
+A shorter incubation period is observed in the non-invasive form of the disease, whereas a much longer period is often found in pregnancy-associated cases and invasive forms.

 In otherwise healthy people, the infection with Listeria monocytogenes most often leads to acute febrile gastroenteritis, which is usually mild and self-limiting.
 In pregnancy, the most common manifestation of listeriosis is bacteremia, classically accompanied by an episode of flu-like illness with fever, myalgia and headache.

-Neonatal listeriosis can be divided into early and late onset groups, with the former being defined as sepsis manifesting within 5 days of birth and classically presenting as granulomatosis infantisepticum (characterized by widely disseminated granulomas in several organs).
-On the other hand, infants who manifest the late onset form are usually healthy at birth, but after a period of 14 days develop meningitis or meningoencephalitis.
+Neonatal listeriosis can be divided into early and late-onset groups, with the former being defined as sepsis manifesting within 5 days of birth and classically presenting as granulomatosis infantisepticum (characterized by widely disseminated granulomas in several organs).
+On the other hand, infants who manifest the late-onset form are usually healthy at birth, but after a period of 14 days develop meningitis or meningoencephalitis.

 According to clinical presentation, adult invasive listeriosis can be categorized into three groups: central nervous system (CNS) disease which accounts for as much as 75% of all cases, primary bacteremia and a miscellaneous group which encompasses a wide array of diverse localized infections.

 The most common non-meningitic form of CNS listeriosis is encephalitis, most frequently affecting the rhombencephalon.
-A myriad of other clinical syndromes that are associated with invasive adult listeriosis are osteomyelitis, septic arthritis, hepatic abscesses, spontaneous bacterial peritonitis, endocarditis, and rare ocular infections that can be sight threatening.
+A myriad of other clinical syndromes that are associated with invasive adult listeriosis are osteomyelitis, septic arthritis, hepatic abscesses, spontaneous bacterial peritonitis, endocarditis, and rare ocular infections that can be sight-threatening.

 Establishing a diagnosis